-Now, a new prototype robotic Specialised photogrammetry camera system that uses AI is teams in RRAP have now refined improving how we care for fragile the imaging methodology so that day-old baby corals, previously we can efficiently map reefs, and monitored using labour-intensive baby corals, in high resolution manual processes.
-It's a gamemicro-detail.
-This information is changer for researchers who critical to deciding where, when can now more accurately count and how we deploy new baby corals onto a system as big and and track corals produced in aquaculture.
-A different kind complex as the Reef. of in-water photography is also driving down the cost and labour needed to monitor and track the growth of baby corals in the wild.
+Now, a new prototype robotic camera system that uses AI is improving how we care for fragile day-old baby corals, previously monitored using labour-intensive manual processes.
+It's a game-changer for researchers who can now more accurately count and track corals produced in aquaculture.
+A different kind of in-water photography is also driving down the cost and labour needed to monitor and track the growth of baby corals in the wild.